-It’s that time of year again and many of us are decking the halls, shopping for gifts for loved ones, and planning festive dinners.
-But the holiday season can also disrupt our diet and exercise, sleep, and hydration routines.
+It’s that time of year again and many of us have been decking the halls, shopping for gifts, and planning festive dinners.
+But the holiday season can also disrupt our diet, exercise, sleep, and hydration routines.

-Balancing your Christmas and new year plans with your health needs can be tricky, and may raise the question: is it possible to still keep our mental and physical health in good shape over the holiday period?
-The simple answer is yes, but there are things to look out for.
+Balancing your Christmas and New Year’s Eve plans with your health needs can be tricky, and may raise the question: is it possible to keep in good health over the holiday period?
+The simple answer is yes, but there are things you can do to help.

-Here’s a list of seven tips to hopefully help you be happier and healthier over the next couple of weeks.
+Here are seven tips to hopefully help you feel happier and healthier over the next couple of weeks.

 1. Plan ahead

-The key to preparing for any likely disruptions to your health and fitness routine is to plan ahead – especially when doing your Christmas food shop.
-This can help you to feel more in control of your health over the holiday season, while still enjoying yourself.
+The key to preparing for any likely disruptions to your health and fitness routine is to plan ahead.
+This can help you to feel in control of your health over the holiday season, while still treating yourself.

-If you’re the kind of person who doesn’t do well with sitting around indoors all Christmas (perhaps due to boredom or cabin fever!), you could also work out how you might incorporate some activity and fresh air into your day – whether it’s getting the whole family out the door to go for a chilly, woodland walk or setting yourself up for the day by going for a refreshing morning run.
+Equally, if you’re the kind of person who doesn’t do well with sitting around indoors all Christmas (perhaps due to boredom or cabin fever!), you could also plan how you’ll incorporate some activity and fresh air into your day.
+This could mean getting the whole family to go for a woodland walk, or setting yourself up for the day by going on a morning run.

-It’s also not uncommon to find that even the smaller elements of your routine, like hydration and getting enough sleep are heavily disrupted over the Christmas break, which can leave us feeling less like ourselves.
-So your plan could also include things like making sure you drink enough water and getting to bed before 3am!
+It’s also common to find that even elements of your routine like hydration and getting enough sleep are heavily disrupted over the Christmas break, which can leave us feeling less like ourselves.
+So, it’s good to be aware of this and plan ways to avoid these disturbances.

 2. Remember that ‘treats’ are part of a healthy, balanced lifestyle

-While it’s okay to want to stick to any health and fitness goals over Christmas, worrying about doing so too much may dim your festive spirit and stop you from enjoying the time as much as you should.
-For this reason, it’s important to make sure you allow yourself plenty of time for fun too.
+While it’s okay to want to stick to any health and fitness goals over Christmas, worrying about this may stop you from enjoying the festivities.
+For this reason, try to allow yourself plenty of time for fun too.

 When it comes to your diet, it’s important to see treats as a normal part of a healthy, balanced lifestyle.
-Having a couple of glasses of wine, or a slice of cake doesn’t mean that you have to ‘start again’ the next day and punish yourself for what you ate and drank the night before.
+Having a couple of glasses of wine, or a slice of cake doesn’t mean that you have to ‘start again’ the next day and punish yourself for the night before.

-This is where having a positive mental relationship with your diet and fitness goals is particularly important.
-Try to remember that while your physical health is a top priority, your mental health is just as important – and that means being kind to yourself.
+This is where having a positive mental relationship with your diet and fitness goals is necessary.
+Try to remember that while your physical health may be a top priority, your mental health is just as important – and that means being kind to yourself.

 There’s no reason why you can’t enjoy the holiday and indulge a little.
 Give yourself permission to relax.
 Just keep everything in moderation.